vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. At the top of the code file, locate the code comment line that begins with **The device connection string**.

-    In this simple simulated device app, the device ID and the current firmware version will be tracked tracked.
+    In this simple simulated device app, the device ID and the current firmware version will be tracked during the firmware update process.

     > **NOTE**: You will supply the device connection string value as a parameter when you enter the command to run the app later in this lab.

-1. Locate the **Main** method.
+1. Scroll down to the bottom of the code file to locate the **Main** method.

     > **IMPORTANT**: Since this lab simulates both the device and the firmware update process rather than downloading actual firmware from the cloud to a physical device and rebooting, it can be helpful to review the code used to simulate the process.

     The Main method uses **s_deviceConnectionString** to create a **DeviceClient** instance that connects to IoT Hub.
-The Main method is also where the device twin property changed callback is configured.
+The deviceClient object is then passed between methods of the simulated device app so that the app is able to access and report device twin property updates.

     The **InitDevice** method simulates the bootup cycle of the device and reports the current firmware by updating the device twin via the **UpdateFWUpdateStatus** method.

+    After the device is initialized, the device twin property changed callback is configured.

-    The app then loops, waiting for a device twin update that will trigger a firmware update.
+    The app then enters a loop, where it waits for a device twin update that will trigger the firmware update.

 1. Locate the **UpdateFWUpdateStatus** method and review the code: